 Legal and compliance – An area was not required to have any specific legal protection for designation as a CPD site.
 Legal recognition and protection can, however, be present either for some parts or the entire area of a CPD, as a result of their inclusion within other legally protected areas.

-Biodiversity – The CPD are each important for the conservation of global plant diversity.
+Biodiversity importance – The CPD are each important for the conservation of global plant diversity.
 These areas were identified based not only on high irreplaceability of species, but also include high vulnerability of the area, and therefore many are likely to hold significant biodiversity value.
 CPD sites vary greatly in size and those that are spread over large areas are of limited use for site-scale assessment and decision making.

 Social-cultural values – The criteria for identification of the CPDs do not explicitly mention the involvement of local and indigenous communities in protection and management.
 However, in many CPD sites especially in the tropics and subtropics, local communities who depend on these sites for subsistence and income, and who protect these areas for certain religious and cultural values can be found.